peter-r-g/peter-r-g/README.md

 ## S&box
 Here for my S&box projects?
 Look below (I also work on projects for [ApeTavern](https://github.com/apetavern)):
+* [NetBolt](https://github.com/Sbox-NetBolt) - A custom server and networking structure for S&box clients to connect to and play games.
+* [Input Actions Generator](https://github.com/peter-r-g/Sbox-InputActionsGenerator) - A tool to generate C# for your S&box gamemode's input actions.
 * [Project Template Downloader](https://github.com/peter-r-g/Sbox-ProjectTemplateDownloader) - A tool to download S&box templates from GitHub.
 * [Icon Browser](https://github.com/peter-r-g/Sbox-IconBrowser) - An in-editor browser to see all material icons available in S&box tools.
 * [Entity Pools](https://github.com/peter-r-g/Sbox-EntityPools) - A pooling mechanism for entities, useful for situations where you are creating and deleting many entities with a limited lifespan.
 * [Roslyn Analyzers](https://github.com/peter-r-g/Sbox-Analyzers) - A collection of Roslyn analyzers for checking S&box code.
 * [ECS](https://github.com/peter-r-g/Sbox-ECS) - An Entity Component System (ECS) implementation that works with S&box.
-* [NetBolt](https://github.com/Sbox-NetBolt) - A custom server and networking structure for S&box clients to connect to and play games.
 * [SandScript.Sbox](https://github.com/peter-r-g/SandScript.Sbox) - [SandScript](https://github.com/SandScript) but edited to function within S&boxs limits.
 * [Code It Out](https://github.com/peter-r-g/CodeItOut) - A coding puzzle game using [SandScript](https://github.com/SandScript).
 * [Rider Editor Tool](https://github.com/peter-r-g/Sbox.RiderEditorTool) - A tool addon that adds editor options to open the S&box solution within Rider.